P

 The Case for Teaching Sales

 Average ticket is the single biggest lever in a service business.
-A shop running ten trucks at a $420 average ticket and a shop running ten trucks at a $620 average ticket book the same number of calls and live in different financial universes.
-The first shop is fighting for survival.
-The second shop is hiring and buying trucks.
+A company running ten trucks at a $420 average ticket and a company running ten trucks at a $620 average ticket book the same number of calls and live in different financial universes.
+The first is fighting for survival.
+The second is hiring and buying trucks.

 Sales training is the cheapest way to move that number.
 The tech is already on the call.
 The cost of having them ask better questions and offer better options is roughly zero compared to the cost of running another marketing campaign to book more calls.